Mehdilat/Mehdilat/README.md

 ## My Work

-This space is dedicated to sharing some of the projects I have been involved in.
-Each repository represents a unique blend of creativity and technical skill, showcasing the application of machine learning and computer vision to solve real-world problems.

-Feel free to explore, fork, and contribute to the repositories.
-If you have any questions or would like to collaborate on future projects, don't hesitate to reach out.
+This repository is to act like a high level overview of the data science projects I've worked on.
+Each project's README.md should act as a full description of the project, but I'll provide a short description here for convenience.
+All of these projects are in Python.
+Links are provided to projects whose code can be made public.

 ### [Body Mass Index (BMI) Machine Learning Classification Pipeline](https://github.com/Mehdilat/Project-BodyMassIndex-ClassificationPipeline)